 If you have been injured in an accident that was not your fault, you may be entitled to recover compensation for the damages you have suffered through a personal injury lawsuit.
 In this type of claim, injured parties may be entitled to sue for both economic damages, such as medical expenses and lost wages, and for non-economic damages, such as pain and suffering.

 While economic damages can be added up, noneconomic damages may not be so easy to put a number on.
-How do you put a price on the pain you have suffered or the emotional damage the trauma of the accident has caused you?
-Experienced injury attorneys know how to build a case for full and fair compensation of pain, suffering and other noneconomic damages.
+How do you put a price on the pain you have suffered or the emotional distress the trauma of the accident has caused you?
+Experienced injury attorneys know how to build a case for full and fair compensation of pain, suffering and other non-economic damages.